-- (2) For these reasons, such a personal familiarity is discouraged.
+- (1) Close personal familiarity between individual Members and Officers can damage working relationships and prove embarrassing to other Members and Officers.
+There is the danger of favouritism being shown to a particular Member or Officer.
+There may be a risk that confidential information will be passed to a Member.
+Please refer to the Council's Social Media Policy. - (2) For these reasons, such a personal familiarity is discouraged.
 Nevertheless, it is recognised that there may be occasions where it is unavoidable, particularly where family relationships or common interests (e.g. a club) arise. - (3) A Member must declare to the Chief Executive and their respective Group Leader any relationship with an Officer that might be seen as influencing their work as a Member.
 This includes a family or close personal relationship.
-Similarly, the Officer concerned should notify their Head of Service or, in the case of a Head of Service, the Chief Operating Officer / Deputy Chief Executive or, in the case of the Chief Operating Officer, Deputy Chief Executive or a Strategic Director, the Chief Executive.
+Similarly, the Officer concerned should notify their Assistant Director or, in the case of an Assistant Director, the Chief Operating Officer / Executive Director or, in the case of the Chief Operating officer or an Executive Director, the Chief Executive.
 In the case of the Chief Executive, then all Group Leaders should be notified.
-The Chief Executive and the Chief Operating Officer or Deputy Chief Executive will arrange for the relationship to be included in the formal Declarations of Interests provided by the Member and Officer.
+The Chief Executive and the Chief Operating Officer or relevant Executive Director will arrange for the relationship to be included in the formal Declarations of Interests provided by the Member and Officer.